 At this point in the evolution of Corporate America, almost nobody questions the importance of diversity and inclusion.
 Studies have repeatedly shown that companies that rank in the upper quartile for gender and racial diversity are more likely to see greater returns than the industry average.
 Not only that, but companies with greater inclusion are linked with higher degrees of productivity and innovation.

 But inclusion isn’t necessarily easy to achieve.
-Unlike diversity, which can be measured in numbers, inclusion is less intangible.
+Unlike diversity, which can be measured in numbers, inclusion is less tangible.
 It’s partly a feeling of belonging, of one’s voice being heard.

 “We very much view it as everyone has an opportunity to be a valuable player of the team.
 But we also want to make sure that once you’re on that team, you have equal access and opportunity to advance the game,” said Lauren Lopez, using a sports metaphor perhaps inspired by her role as global senior director of human resources for the National Basketball Association.